Coca-Cola European Partners (NYSE:CCEP) Downgraded by Zacks Investment Research

-Zacks Investment Research lowered shares of Coca-Cola European Partners (NYSE:CCEP) from a buy rating to a hold rating in a research note released on Friday, Zacks.com reports.
+Zacks Investment Research lowered shares of Coca-Cola European Partners (NYSE:CCEP) from a buy rating to a hold rating in a report released on Friday morning, Zacks.com reports.

 According to Zacks, “Coca-Cola European Partners PLC is a consumer packaged goods company.
 It is engaged in producing, distributing and marketing nonalcoholic ready-to-drink beverages.
 It operates primarily in Andorra, Belgium, continental France, Germany, Great Britain, Luxembourg, Monaco, the Netherlands, Norway, Portugal, Spain and Sweden.
 Coca-Cola European Partners PLC, formerly known as Coca-Cola Enterprises Inc., is headquartered in Uxbridge, United Kingdom. “

-A number of other equities analysts have also commented on the company.
-Morgan Stanley restated an equal weight rating on shares of Coca-Cola European Partners in a research note on Tuesday, October 27th.
-BidaskClub upgraded Coca-Cola European Partners from a strong sell rating to a sell rating in a research note on Monday, December 28th.
-Kepler Capital Markets restated a buy rating on shares of Coca-Cola European Partners in a research note on Monday, December 21st.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell lowered Coca-Cola European Partners from a buy rating to a neutral rating in a research note on Wednesday, December 2nd.
-Finally, JPMorgan Chase & Co. lowered Coca-Cola European Partners from an overweight rating to a neutral rating and lowered their price objective for the stock from $51.00 to $41.15 in a research note on Thursday, October 29th.
-One investment analyst has rated the stock with a sell rating, twelve have given a hold rating and five have given a buy rating to the company’s stock.
-The stock presently has an average rating of Hold and an average target price of $44.16.
+Other analysts also recently issued reports about the company.
+BidaskClub upgraded Coca-Cola European Partners from a strong sell rating to a sell rating in a report on Monday, December 28th.
+Smith Barney Citigroup downgraded Coca-Cola European Partners from a buy rating to a neutral rating in a report on Wednesday, December 2nd.
+Morgan Stanley restated an equal weight rating on shares of Coca-Cola European Partners in a report on Tuesday, October 27th.
+Kepler Capital Markets restated a buy rating on shares of Coca-Cola European Partners in a report on Monday, December 21st.
+Finally, Societe Generale upgraded Coca-Cola European Partners from a sell rating to a hold rating and set a $38.55 price target for the company in a report on Friday, October 30th.
+One investment analyst has rated the stock with a sell rating, twelve have given a hold rating and five have issued a buy rating to the company.
+The company presently has a consensus rating of Hold and a consensus target price of $44.16.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-Boston Partners boosted its holdings in shares of Coca-Cola European Partners by 66.1% during the 3rd quarter.
+Several institutional investors have recently made changes to their positions in CCEP.
+Boston Partners grew its stake in shares of Coca-Cola European Partners by 66.1% during the third quarter.
 Boston Partners now owns 9,106,500 shares of the company’s stock valued at $353,427,000 after acquiring an additional 3,623,772 shares in the last quarter.
-Ninety One UK Ltd boosted its holdings in shares of Coca-Cola European Partners by 20.8% during the 2nd quarter.
-Ninety One UK Ltd now owns 5,328,501 shares of the company’s stock valued at $201,204,000 after acquiring an additional 916,195 shares in the last quarter.
-State Street Corp boosted its holdings in shares of Coca-Cola European Partners by 4.9% during the 3rd quarter.
-State Street Corp now owns 5,016,677 shares of the company’s stock valued at $194,697,000 after acquiring an additional 233,812 shares in the last quarter.
-Trinity Street Asset Management LLP acquired a new stake in shares of Coca-Cola European Partners during the 3rd quarter valued at $74,455,000.
-Finally, UBS Asset Management Americas Inc. boosted its holdings in shares of Coca-Cola European Partners by 9.3% during the 3rd quarter.
-UBS Asset Management Americas Inc. now owns 1,860,985 shares of the company’s stock valued at $72,225,000 after acquiring an additional 158,103 shares in the last quarter.
-26.20% of the stock is currently owned by institutional investors.
+Trinity Street Asset Management LLP bought a new position in shares of Coca-Cola European Partners in the third quarter valued at $74,455,000.
+Ceredex Value Advisors LLC bought a new position in shares of Coca-Cola European Partners in the third quarter valued at $46,044,000.
+Ninety One UK Ltd lifted its stake in shares of Coca-Cola European Partners by 20.8% in the second quarter.
+Ninety One UK Ltd now owns 5,328,501 shares of the company’s stock valued at $201,204,000 after buying an additional 916,195 shares in the last quarter.
+Finally, Candlestick Capital Management LP lifted its stake in shares of Coca-Cola European Partners by 90.2% in the third quarter.
+Candlestick Capital Management LP now owns 1,550,000 shares of the company’s stock valued at $60,156,000 after buying an additional 735,000 shares in the last quarter.
+Institutional investors own 26.20% of the company’s stock.

 Coca-Cola European Partners plc, together with its subsidiaries, produces, distributes, and sells a range of non-alcoholic ready-to-drink beverages.
 The company offers flavors, mixers, and energy drinks; waters, flavored water, and isotonic drinks; and ready-to-drink tea and coffee, juices, and other drinks.